Forecasts and economic updates

-Each odd-numbered legislative session, the Governor proposes the Operating Budget for the State of Minnesota.
-This budget is for a two-year period.
-This budget includes expenditures for education, transportation, health care, public safety, housing, natural resources, agriculture, economic development, and higher education, as well as funding for state agencies and state aid to local units of government.
-In the even-numbered session, the Governor may propose changes to the operating budget already in progress in a proposed Supplemental Budget.
+Each odd-numbered legislative session, the governor proposes a two-year operating budget for the State of Minnesota.
+It includes proposed spending in areas such as education, transportation, health care and human services, public safety, natural resources, economic development, higher education, and other areas.
+In the even-numbered session, the governor may propose changes to the existing operating budget through a supplemental budget.

-The Operating Budget documents describe the budget as proposed by the Governor.
-They are not updated to reflect how the budget is actually passed by the Legislature.
+The governor’s proposed budget documents describe the budget as proposed by the governor.
+They are not updated to reflect the budget actually passed by the Legislature.
 For the results of legislative budget decisions, see House Fiscal Analysis’s Summary of the Fiscal Actions of the Legislature.

-Capital Budgets finance land acquisition, repair, renovation and construction of state facilities and capital assets through the issuance of state general obligation bonds.
+Capital budgets finance land acquisition, repair, renovation and construction of facilities and capital assets, largely through the issuance of state general obligation bonds.
 Capital budgets are normally passed during even-numbered legislative sessions.

-House Fiscal Analysis prepares an overview of the Capital Budget as it was passed by Legislature in their Summary of the Capital Budget.
+House Fiscal Analysis prepares an overview of the capital budget as it was passed by the Legislature in their Summary of the Capital Budget.

 Price of Government

 Minnesota Management and Budget regularly calculates Minnesota’s Price of Government, a comprehensive measure of nearly all revenues collected by state and local governments, including school districts, as a share of personal income.